namhyung/uftrace/doc/uftrace-live.md

 \--kernel-buffer=*SIZE*
 :   Set kernel tracing buffer size.
 The default value (in the kernel) is 1408k.

-\--kernel-skip-out
-:   Do not show kernel functions called outside of user functions.
-This option
-    is deprecated and set to true by default.

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
-This option is
-    the inverse of \--kernel-skip-out.

 \--kernel-only
 :   Show kernel functions only without user functions.